 - Prepare for the commercial market.
 We'll cover core marketing principles for promoting a consumer food product, giving your product the best chance to succeed.
 Learn how to calculate costs of goods sold (COGS), conduct break-even analysis, and other financial keys to creating a profitable product.

-- Get one-on-one help building your food product business.
+- Get one-on-one help in building your food product business.
 We're here for you as you launch your product and continue to grow your business after the program.
 Your advisor will work with you to develop an action plan and provide guidance in making key business decisions.

 What to Expect

 Each week we'll bring in subject-matter experts to teach on important areas.
 Each session is 3 hours long.